Surco92/Reproducible-Research-Assignment-1/assignment_1.md

 ###MEAN AND MEDIAN TOTAL NUMBER OF STEPS TAKEN PER DAY

-Firstly, I created new dataset that contains only complete observations from original one.
+Firstly, I created new dataset that contains only complete observations from the original one.
 Then I computed total number steps of each day using `tapply()` function.
-Finally, I computed mean and median total number of steps per day and plotted the histogram.
+Finally, I computed the mean and the median total number of steps per day and plotted the histogram.

 ```r
 dat1<-activity[complete.cases(activity),]